Private Moderately Bumpy Jeep Tour- 1.5 Hour Soldiers Pass Trail Off-Road (Up to 6 People)

 Yes, the tour includes multiple scenic stops for photos and short walks.

-Is the Solider's Pass Jeep tour okay for older adults?
+Is the Soldier's Pass Jeep tour okay for older adults?

 What should I wear for the Soldier's Pass Jeep Tour?